 Following Urtula’s death, Joy Moore, the interim vice president for student affairs, sent a letter to students informing them of the tragedy, calling Urtula a “gifted student who was involved in many activities.”
 Per the letter, Urtula was studying biology and had been working as a researcher in a New York hospital; he also was involved in the school’s Philippine Society.

 “While today is a day for celebration, we ask you to take a moment to remember Alexander, his family, and friends in your prayers during this most difficult time,” the letter reads.

-In recent days, this case has drawn comparisons to the one involving Michelle Carter, who was convicted of involuntary manslaughter in 2017 for sending her depressed boyfriend hundreds of text messages encouraging him to commit suicide.
-In fact, Rollins addressed the resemblance in the Monday press conference, though she noted that the evidence against You is much more damning.
+The cases do bear a resemblance to one another: In 2017, Carter was convicted of involuntary manslaughter for sending her depressed boyfriend hundreds of text messages encouraging him to commit suicide.
+In fact, Rollins addressed the similarities in the October 28 press conference, though she argued that the evidence against You is much more damning.

 “I think the facts will show in Carter there was very limited physical contact prior and some very egregious language in the instance or moments leading up to the death,” she said.
 “We have quite frankly, I would say the opposite of that.
 We have a barrage of a complete and utter attack on this man’s very will and conscience and psyche by an individual to the tune of 47,000 text messages in the two months leading up.”